utdata/icj-setting-up/macintosh-01.md

 `ssh-keygen -t ed25519 -C "your_email@example.com"`

-1. When it prompts you about a location, **JUST HIT RETURN** to accept the default.
+2. When it prompts you about a location, **JUST HIT RETURN** to accept the default.
-1. when it prompts you for a passphrase, **JUST HIT RETURN** to leave it blank.
+3. when it prompts you for a passphrase, **JUST HIT RETURN** to leave it blank.

 You should get a nice little art looking return on your terminal, eventually.

 What those steps did is create a file on your computer and put inside of it a bunch of random characters.

-1. Once you are through the steps above, do the following command:
+4. Once you are through the steps above, do the following command:

 `pbcopy < ~/.ssh/id_ed25519.pub`

 This copies the contents of that file you created to your clipboard.
 It's like opening the file and copying the contents.

-1. To to [github.com](https://github.com/) and click your user icon and choose **Settings**.
+1. Go to [github.com](https://github.com/) and click your user icon and choose **Settings**.
-1. In the user settings sidebar on the left, click **SSH and GPG keys**.
+2. In the user settings sidebar on the left, click **SSH and GPG keys**.
-1. Click **New SSH key** or **Add SSH key**.
+3. Click **New SSH key** or **Add SSH key**.
-1. In the "Title" field, add a descriptive label for the new key.
+4. In the "Title" field, add a descriptive label for the new key.
 Name it after your computer, like "Personal MacBook Air" or something.
-1. In the "Key" field, so Command-V to paste your key into the box.
+5. In the "Key" field, so Command-V to paste your key into the box.

 It will look something like this: